 Centrally located in the heart of Phuket's bustling Patong Beach, Holiday Inn Resort Phuket is within walking distance to a multitude of restaurants, bars and retail outlets.
 The property has a total of 398 guestrooms distributed between two distinct wings: a contemporary style family-friendly Main Wing, as well as a Thai-inspired Busakorn Wing.
 The newly renovated Busakorn Wing offers a fabulous resort within a resort experience.
 The beautifully appointed Studio Rooms and Villas meld heritage-inspired décor with Modern Thai elegance.
-The resort had received the Tripadvisor Travelers' Choice 2022 award which is given to great tourism establishments noted for excellence in terms of service, quality and customer satisfaction based on customers' reviews and opinions around the world.
+The resort had received the Tripadvisor Travelers' Choice 2023 award which is given to great tourism establishments noted for excellence in terms of service, quality and customer satisfaction based on customers' reviews and opinions around the world.
 The resort is well-known for its excellent breakfast buffet and great value cuisine in its 4 restaurants.

-The resort was also presented the Phuket Best Hotel for Social Security 2022 by the Governor of Phuket for fulfilling the criteria set by the Social Security Office.
+The resort was also presented by the Phuket Provincial Office with a plaque for its outstanding support for disability inclusion and continued commitment as a role model for the community, and the only resort in Phuket to receive this award.
 With its unique Family and Kids Suite accommodation, Kid's Club and Kid's swimming pool, the resort is recognised as one of the most family-friendly resorts in Patong.
-As such, the resort was voted into the Top 10 Family Resorts by Holiday with Kids Magazine readers for 7 consecutive years from 2015 to 2021.
+As such, the resort was voted into the Top 10 Family Resorts by Holiday with Kids Magazine readers for 8 consecutive years from 2015 to 2022.
+This recognition further enhances the reputation of the resort as a premier family-friendly destination in Phuket.